SnoozingPinata/SamsADToolkit/README.md

     Sends local server the command to begin a delta sync with O365.

 Start-ADHomeFolderMigration
     Changes a user's home folder and moves the files to the new location.
+Adds modify permissions to the new directory for the target User.